-10 Services
+10. Services

-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas $\overline{\mathbf{Q}}$ Octopus Water mains or private water supply $\overline{\mathbf{A}}$ Scottish Water $\overline{\mathbf{A}}$ Electricity Octopus Mains drainage $\overline{\mathbf{A}}$ Fife Council Telephone $\overline{\mathbf{V}}$ BT Openreach Cable TV or satellite BT Openreach & separate Virgin Broadband $\overline{\mathbf{V}}$ b.
+a.
+Please tick which services are connected to your property and give details of the supplier:

+Services Connected Supplier

+Gas/liquid petroleum gas Yes British gas

+Water mains/private water supply Yes Fife Council

+Electricity Yes SO energy

+Mains Drainage Yes Fife Council

+Telephone No

+Cable TV/Satellite Don't know

+Broadband Yes Virgin media

+b.
 Is there a septic tank system at your property?

+If you have answered yes, please answer the two questions below:

-No (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give details of the company with which you have a maintenance contract: 11 Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
-No If you have answered yes, please give details: b.
+- c.
+Do you have appropriate consents for the discharge from your septic tank? - d.
+Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11. Responsibilities for a Shared or Common Areas

+a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?

-No If you have answered yes, please give details: Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property? d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
-If you have answered yes, please give details: As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
-No f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
+c.
+Has there been any major repair or replacement of any part of the roof during the time you have owned the property?

+d.
+Do you have the right to walk over any of your neighbours property - for example to put out your rubbish bin or to maintain your boundaries?
+Don't know e.
+As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?

+Don't know

+f.
+As far as you are aware, is there a Public Right of Way across any part of your property?
+(A Public Right of Way is a way over which the public has a right to pass, whether or not the land is privately-owned.)

-12 Charges associated with your property
+12. Charges associated with your property